pronebird/UIScrollView-InfiniteScroll/README.md

 ### Seamlessly preload content

-Ideally you want your content to flow in seamlessly without ever showing a preloader.
+Ideally you want your content to flow seamlessly without ever showing a spinner.
 Infinite scroll offers an option to specify offset in points that will be used to start preloader before user reaches the bottom of scroll view.

 The proper balance between the number of results you load each time and large enough offset should give your users a decent experience.
 Most likely you will have to come up with your own formula for the combination of those based on kind of content and device dimensions.